sqrew/tunes/book/src/comparisons.md

 - You need sample manipulation capabilities
 - You prefer simpler APIs with less manual setup
 - You're building procedural or generative audio
+- You're performance is throttled by audio but you don't want to use oddio

 **Bottom line:** Kira is a solid playback library.
 Tunes is a complete audio engine.